 The ROSCon planning committee acknowledges that the barriers to attendance for traditionally under-represented groups may be many and varied, and we are striving throughout the planning process to make the event as inclusive and accessible as possible.
-This year we are proud to have launched the ROSCon Diversity Scholarship Program to help make ROSCon 2016 more representative of the global ROS community.
+This year we are proud to continue the ROSCon Diversity Scholarship Program to help make ROSCon 2017 more representative of the global ROS community.

 We also welcome suggestions for what else we can do to encourage more participation.
 Contact us if you have ideas that you’d like to share.

-If you don’t want to make a formal presentation, you should still bring your new project or idea to ROSCon and present it in a lightning talk or propose a Birds-of-a-Feather session.
+If you don’t want to make a formal presentation, you should still bring your new project or idea to ROSCon and present it in a lightning talk.

 There will be an opportunity to give a lightning talk at ROSCon.
 These are 2-3 minute talks, one session each day (3 minutes in the past but this may be reducing to 2.5 or 2 minutes this year).
 The way that it works is that you find the designated person during the morning coffee break to sign up for a slot to present that afternoon.
 It’s first come, first served, and it always fills up.
 As part of the sign-up, you have the option to provide 2-3 presentation slides that will be loaded onto a common laptop for presentation.
 Slides are not required, and there’s no particular format.
 Though it must work on the coordinators laptop so common portable formats such as pdfs are recommended.
 Videos are also ok but should be edited to fit inside the time limit and should not rely on the audio from the video.
 Given the time constraint, we would recommend against trying to do a live demo.
 Last years talks can be seen in this blog post or browse the recordings from past years.

-There will also be open space for Birds-of-a-Feather (BoF) meetings, impromptu hacking sessions, and informal presentations.
+There will also be open space for impromptu hacking sessions and informal presentations.

 If you are looking for information on past ROSCons, including past programs, slides and videos of the presentations, see their separate websites.